 Homewood Science Center is sponsoring a conservation ecology-based internship for middle school students.
 This internship will complement the Ecosystems science content and the science and engineering practices reflected in the Next Generation Science Standards for middle school.
 This internship is a student-led program supporting student agency and equitable practices.
-All area middle school students are invited to apply to join us this spring in a community project to support Homewood Izaak Walton Preserve and Homewood Science Center through scientific investigation, discovery, and leadership!
+All area middle school students are invited to apply to join us this fall in a community project to support Homewood Izaak Walton Preserve and Homewood Science Center through scientific investigation, discovery, and leadership!

 Participation will provide students with hands-on learning experience in project field work, development, and community leadership.